maxloosmu/gsheet/README.md

 - Backwards search using `findStart` and forward scan using `scanDownwards` implemented successfully.  `h.history` now works not because it records keywords between edits, but by recording all the keywords in the Legal Spreadsheet when they are all parsed from scratch for every edit.
 Implemented processing for "IF", "OR", "AND", "WHEN" keywords.
 - Reimplemented drawing of "IF", "WHEN" to add new line for topLeft input.
 Adding new line simply means deleting the keyword and printing the keyword one line down to avoid the insert line problem of GAS.
 Also ensure that if topLeft cell contains checkbox, do not print keyword one line down.
 ### Legal Test 22 to 24 Summary
-Implementing "Features and UI specifications" 3 and 4 again, with the additional 6 and 8:
+Implementing "Features and UI specifications" 3 and 4 again, with the additional 6, 8 and 11:

 "Similarly, a constitutive rule needs a checkbox to span the children."

 "Handle the situation where the user adds a new row and then writes in a new OR/AND/UNLESS; currently this creates a checkbox to the right; need to update checkbox above."

+"For future work: Sanity check that the "AND" matches the right kind of border line, and the "OR" does too.
+This is hard because JS doesn't give us access easily to read the border, so maybe just always redraw it."
 #### Legal Test 22 Summary
 Goals:
 - Implement ERROR alert if keywords entered in column A or rows 1, 2.